reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 Converting our `mode` with [`as_bytes`][as-bytes] through a [`to_string`][to-string] is possible thanks to our earlier [`Display`][display] impl for `Mode`.
-The `filename` conversion to bytes through `PathBuf`'s [`to_string_lossy`][to-string-lossy] might reasonably raise some eyebrows though.
-Unlike strings a Rust path is not guaranteed to be UTF-8, so any non-Unicode characters will be replaced with
+The `filename` conversion to bytes through `PathBuf`'s [`to_string_lossy`][to-string-lossy] might reasonably raise some eyebrows.
-[� (U+FFFD)][replacement-character].
+Unlike strings a Rust path is not guaranteed to be UTF-8, so any non-Unicode characters will be replaced with [� (U+FFFD)][replacement-character].
+For now, given my earlier Unicode decision I'm comfortable with this, but a more robust method is desirable.

 ### Serializing `Transfer`

-Serializing a `Transfer` packet is even more straightforward.
+Serializing a `Transfer` packet is more straightforward.

 ```rust
 impl<'a> Transfer<'a> {